QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/views/index.md

 ```
 </details>

-🔥 It's worth mentioning that the change above is **unneeded** if were using ViewBinding's code as it automatically binds data.
+🔥 It's worth mentioning that the change above is **unneeded** if we're using ViewBinding's code as it automatically binds data.
 </div><div>